nintendoSwitch12/NintendoSwitchGameHacking/README.md

 Tools and overviews that created by our team for analysis.

 ## [Analysis](https://github.com/nintendoSwitch12/NintendoSwitchGameHacking/tree/main/Analysis)
-Examples useful for game analysis.
+Useful examples for game analysis.
 About games, packets, switch, etc.